Context-aware Bayesian Mixed Multinomial Logit Model: Method

-We present the idea of Context-aware Bayesian Mixed Multinomial Logit (C-MMNL) Model, where the context information is included in the form of an easily interpretable context-specific bias term $\bs\mu_t$, a non-linear function of the context information that shifts the preference parameters of each individual $n$ in each choice occasion $t$, i.e. $\bs\eta_{nt} = \bs\eta_{n} + \bs\mu_t$, where $\bs\eta_{n} = [\bs\alpha, \bs\beta_n]$.
-The adjustment term $\bs\mu_t$ is assumed to be Gaussian distributed, where the mean is determined by a neural network that takes as input the context information $\textbf{c}_t$, i.e.: $\bs\mu_{t} \sim \mathcal{N}(\bs\mu_{t}|\mbox{NNet}_{\bs\theta_{\mbox{ NN}}}(\textbf{c}_t), \bs\sigma_c \textbf{I})$.
-In order to share statistical strength across individuals, we assume that all individuals shift their preference parameters in a similar way when faced with a given choice context $\textbf{c}_t$, and therefore the parameters of the neural network, $\bs\theta_{\mbox{ NN}}$, are shared for all individuals.
+We present the idea of the context-aware Bayesian mixed multinomial logit (C-MMNL) model, where the context information is included in the form of an easily interpretable context-specific bias term $\bs\mu_t$, a non-linear function of the context information that shifts the preference parameters of each individual $n$ in each choice occasion $t$, i.e. $\bs\eta_{nt} = \bs\eta_{n} + \bs\mu_t$, where $\bs\eta_{n} = [\bs\alpha, \bs\beta_n]$.
+The adjustment term $\bs\mu_t$ is assumed to be determined by a neural network that takes as input the context information $\textbf{c}_t$, i.e.: $\bs\mu_{t} = \mbox{NNet}_{\bs\theta_{\mbox{ NN}}}(\textbf{c}_t)$.
+In order to share statistical strength across individuals, we assume that all individuals shift their preference parameters in the same way when faced with a given choice context $\textbf{c}_t$, and therefore the parameters of the neural network, $\bs\theta_{\mbox{ NN}}$, are shared for all individuals.
 However, we note that, if this assumption is considered too strong for some applications, one can relax it by allowing the neural network to also take into account, for example, the socio-demographic characteristics of the decision-maker.
 This would allow for complex interactions between the latter and the context information $\textbf{c}_t$.
 Figure~\ref{fig:pgm} shows the graphical model representation of the proposed C-MMNL model.

-The generative process of the proposed C-MMNL model can then be summarised as follows, where the main changes to the data-generating process assumed by the original MMNL model (described in Section~\ref{sec:mmnl}) have been highlighted:
+The generative process of the proposed C-MMNL model can then be summarised as follows, where the main changes to the generative process assumed by the original MMNL model (described in Section~\ref{sec:mmnl}) have been highlighted: